How to Upgrade from the Chase Sapphire Preferred to Reserve

 Apply as a new cardmember

-The good news is that there is a way to switch from the Sapphire Preferred to the Sapphire Reserve and get the bonus points.
+The good news is there is a way to switch from the Sapphire Preferred to the Sapphire Reserve and get the bonus points.
 This involves skipping the upgrade and applying for the Reserve card.

 First, you need to cancel your Sapphire Preferred credit card.
 Once you’ve closed this account, apply for the Sapphire Reserve credit card.